 Denisha Montgomery to her family during a video call (armytimes.com)

-During the video call (can be seen in the video above), Denise showed her family the bruising on her body from the attack and told them that the next day she was going to report the attack to Army’s Criminal Investigation Division (CID).
+During the video call (which can be seen in the video above), Denisha showed her family the bruising on her body from the attack and told them that the next day she was going to report the attack to the Army’s Criminal Investigation Division (CID).
 Her family immediately contacted The Red Cross and reported the incident.
-The next day, Denise messaged her uncle to tell him that her conversation with the CID did not go well and that if she reported the assault she would also be charged with assault as well – for fighting back and hitting and biting the male and female who were assaulting her.
-She told her uncle that she ended up not reporting the incident as she didn’t want to get in trouble.
-To draw attention away from her situation she kept mostly to herself, stayed in her room, and went to work while waiting to return to Stewart where she may have had the opportunity to transfer to another squad.
+The next day, Denisha messaged her uncle to tell him that her conversation with the CID did not go well and that if she reported the assault she would also be charged with assault as well - for fighting back and hitting and biting the male and female who were assaulting her.
+She told her uncle that she didn't report the incident because she didn't want to get in trouble.
+To draw attention away from her situation, she kept mostly to herself, stayed in her room, and went to work while waiting to return to Stewart where she may have had the opportunity to transfer to another squad.

 Twenty-one days after the attack on August 21, 2022, Denisha Montgomery was found unresponsive at Lucius Clay Barracks and pronounced dead at the scene.
-The Army contacted Denisha’s family shortly after her death during preliminary findings and before autopsy results, to inform them that Denisha had most likely taken her own life and died of suicide.
+The Army visited Denisha's family shortly after her death during preliminary findings and before autopsy results to inform them that Denisha had most likely taken her own life.
+They cited the death as a suicide by hanging with evidence of a ligature mark found on her neck, she was found on her knees in her closet.

 They said, we’re sorry to inform you that your daughter has committed suicide by suffocation.
 And I said, How do you suffocate yourself.
 How can you possibly suffocate yourself?